Donkey: History

 By the end of the fourth millennium BC, the donkey had spread to Southwest Asia, and the main breeding centre had shifted to Mesopotamia by 1800 BC.
 The breeding of large, white riding asses made Damascus famous, while Syrian breeders developed at least three other breeds, including one preferred by women for its easy gait.
 The Muscat or Yemen ass was developed in Arabia.
 By the second millennium BC, the donkey was brought to Europe, possibly at the same time as viticulture was introduced, as the donkey is associated with the Syrian god of wine, Dionysus.
 Greeks spread both of these to many of their colonies, including those in what are now Italy, France and Spain; Romans dispersed them throughout their empire.

 The first donkeys came to the Americas on ships of the Second Voyage of Christopher Columbus, and were landed at Hispaniola in 1495.
 The first to reach North America may have been two animals taken to Mexico by Juan de Zumárraga, the first bishop of Mexico, who arrived there on 6 December 1528, while the first donkeys to reach what is now the United States may have crossed the Rio Grande with Juan de Oñate in April 1598.
 From that time on they spread northward, finding use in missions and mines.
 Donkeys were documented as present in what today is Arizona in 1679.
 By the Gold Rush years of the 19th century, the burro was the beast of burden of choice of early prospectors in the western United States.
-With the end of the placer mining boom, many of them escaped or were abandoned, and a feral population established itself.
+By the end of the placer mining boom, many of them escaped or were abandoned, and a feral population established itself.